dougachrist/learning_journal/LJ_Code_201_Day_6.md

 **LAB:**

 In Lab we had to compete a project of calculating cookie needs for a company with 5 different stores.
 We had to setup an object for each store.
-I than ran a nested for loops to update each store for each hour they needed to produce cookie.
+I then ran nested for loops to update each store for each hour they needed to produce cookies.
 I wrote my own function to sum an array so I could provide totals for each store.

-Overall it was eaiser once I mapped out my logic on paper of the data I was going need, and I though about how I was going accomplish reporting the data.
+Overall it was eaiser once I mapped out my logic on paper of the data I was going need, and I thought about how I was going accomplish reporting the data.
 It got challenging when I had to update my code to calculate the cookies for all the stores.